taylorjohn/LLM-Learning-Progression/README.md

 ---

+## Overview: Language Model Creation Lifecycle

+While this repository progresses through historical and foundational models, creating a modern, large-scale language model like GPT involves a complex lifecycle.
+Here's a high-level overview:

+### 1. Data Collection & Curation (Pre-training)

+*   **Goal:** Gather a massive and diverse text dataset representing the breadth of language use and world knowledge the model should learn.
+*   **Sources:** Typically involves scraping vast amounts of text from the public web (e.g., using crawls like Common Crawl), books (e.g., Project Gutenberg, library scans), articles (e.g., Wikipedia, news archives), code repositories (e.g., GitHub), and potentially specialized corpora.
+*   **Scale:** Modern pre-training datasets often contain hundreds of billions to trillions of tokens.
+*   **Considerations:** Licensing, PII (Personally Identifiable Information), bias representation, domain coverage.

+### 2. Data Cleansing & Preprocessing

+*   **Goal:** Prepare the raw collected data for model training, improving quality and consistency.
+*   **Steps:**
+    *   **Deduplication:** Removing duplicate or near-duplicate documents/passages.
+    *   **Quality Filtering:** Removing low-quality text (e.g., boilerplate, short/nonsensical content, excessive code/markup).
+Filtering based on heuristics or classifier models is common.
+    *   **PII Removal/Anonymization:** Attempts to remove or mask sensitive personal information.
+    *   **Tokenization:** Applying a subword tokenizer (like BPE or SentencePiece) trained on a representative sample of the data to convert text into sequences of integers (token IDs).
+    *   **Formatting:** Structuring the data into sequences suitable for model input (e.g., packing multiple documents into fixed-length sequences).

+### 3. Transformer Model Construction

+*   **Goal:** Define the specific architecture of the language model.
+*   **Components (based on Transformer Decoder):**
+    *   **Embedding Layer:** Maps token IDs to dense vectors.
+    *   **Positional Encoding:** Adds position information.
+    *   **Stack of Decoder Layers:** Typically dozens of layers (e.g., GPT-3 has 96).
+Each layer contains:
+        *   Masked Multi-Head Self-Attention
+        *   Layer Normalization & Residual Connections
+        *   Position-wise Feed-Forward Network
+    *   **Final Layer:** Maps final representations to vocabulary logits.
+*   **Hyperparameters:** Selecting the number of layers, hidden dimension size, number of attention heads, vocabulary size, context window length, activation functions, etc.

+### 4. Model Training (Pre-training)

+*   **Goal:** Optimize the model parameters (weights and biases) to predict the next token in a sequence accurately based on the pre-processed data.
+*   **Process:**
+    *   **Objective:** Typically Autoregressive Language Modeling using Cross-Entropy Loss.
+    *   **Optimization:** Using optimizers like Adam or AdamW with learning rate schedules (e.g., warmup followed by decay).
+    *   **Large-Scale Distributed Training:** Training requires massive computational resources (hundreds or thousands of GPUs/TPUs) and sophisticated distributed training techniques (e.g., data parallelism, tensor parallelism, pipeline parallelism) using frameworks like PyTorch FSDP, DeepSpeed, Megatron-LM.
+    *   **Duration:** Can take weeks or months on large compute clusters.
+    *   **Checkpointing:** Saving model state frequently is crucial.

+### 5. Evaluation (Pre-deployment)

+*   **Goal:** Assess the pre-trained model's capabilities, limitations, and potential risks before fine-tuning or deployment.
+*   **Methods:**
+    *   **Language Modeling Performance:** Measuring perplexity on held-out validation datasets.
+    *   **Benchmark Evaluations:** Testing performance on a wide range of downstream NLP tasks (e.g., GLUE, SuperGLUE benchmarks) often in zero-shot or few-shot settings.
+    *   **Bias and Safety Testing:** Probing the model for social biases, toxicity generation, and potential harms using specialized datasets and red-teaming techniques.
+    *   **Qualitative Analysis:** Human evaluation of generated text for coherence, factuality, and adherence to instructions.

+This lifecycle highlights the significant engineering, resource, and ethical considerations involved in building state-of-the-art language models beyond the simplified examples in this repository.

+---

 ## How to Use the Repository

 1.  **Follow the Progression:** Start with the first stage listed in the **Repository Structure** section above ([Unigram Model](docs/unigram-model-rust.md)).
 Read the corresponding documentation file in the `docs/` directory.